-Dr. Tim Winfield, a native of Jeannette, Pennsylvania, began playing trumpet at an early age, following in the footsteps of his father and grandfather.
-He has been a member of the Billings Symphony Orchestra and the Boulder Symphony Orchestra, and has also played with the Pittsburgh Opera, Steamboat Springs Orchestra, South Florida Symphony Orchestra, Aspen Festival Orchestra, Corona Symphony, Hangar Theater, and Lake Dillon Theater.
+Dr. Tim Winfield, has been assistant professor of music at Westminster College since 2014.
+He is the director of the Westminster College jazz ensemble, and teaches private trumpet, trumpet ensemble, brass chamber music, brass pedagogy, introduction to classic jazz, introduction to western music, band practicum, and student teacher observations.
+A native of Jeannette, Pennsylvania, Dr. Winfield began playing trumpet at an early age, following in the footsteps of his father and grandfather.
+He is currently acting principal trumpet of the Butler Symphony Orchestra, and has been a member of the Billings Symphony Orchestra and the Boulder Symphony Orchestra.
+Dr. Winfield has also played with the Pittsburgh Opera, Westmoreland Symphony Orchestra, Johnstown Symphony Orchestra, Steamboat Springs Orchestra, South Florida Symphony Orchestra, Aspen Festival Orchestra, Corona Symphony, Hangar Theater, and Lake Dillon Theater.
 As an active freelance musician, he has worked with John Williams, Barry Manilow, The Hitmen, Jack Black, Elizaveta, Silva Hakobyan, and Musical Theatre West.

 Dr. Winfield is an avid chamber musician, actively working with the Westminster College Faculty Brass Quintet, and has previously performed with the Vista Brass Quintet in Los Angeles, CA. During his tenure with Vista Brass Quintet, the group was in the final round of several competitions including the Coleman Chamber Competition and the Chicago Brass Festival Ensemble Competition.
 The Vista Brass Quintet also worked to promote youth music education through workshops with the USC Thornton Outreach Program and the Palos Verdes Library Classical Music Series.